 You will also need to write and develop a research protocol to highlight the necessity and feasibility of the study and to provide a detailed plan of the investigation.
 This should include;

 The protocol can then be used as a reference to apply to the Health Research Authority (HRA) and NHS Research Ethics Committee through the IRAS (Integrated Research Application System) application form.
-More information on applying to the HRA and Research Ethics Committee can be found through the above links or on our website here.
+More information on applying to the HRA and Research Ethics Committee can be found through the above links or on our REC application page.

 For more information and guidance regarding protocol development don’t hesitate to contact the Trust Research Advisor or access the protocol templates